camunda/camunda-docs-manual/content/webapps/admin/group-management.md

 {{< img src="../img/admin-groups.png" title="Groups Menu" >}}

 The Groups menu allows you to add, edit and delete user groups.
-Beside that you can view the members of groups
+Besides that you can view the members of groups